 Leave copies of your passport, visas and itinerary with a family member or reliable friend back home.
 This will speed up the replacement of vital paperwork if it’s lost or stolen while you are on the road.
 You may also like to put electronic copies in a Dropbox or Google Drive type cloud location so that you can access them readily with an internet connection.

 Many banks, vigilant for fraud, will block your card the first time you make an international (or even interstate) transaction.
-Make sure your bank knows your itinerary, this can sometimes be registered through your internet banking service.
+Make sure your bank knows you’re travelling.
+Some banks no longer require your itinerary, but its best to check.
+Often you can notify your bank simply through your internet banking portal.

 Consider your luggage

 Firstly, you want to take bags—both main luggage and day bag—that can easily be locked.
 Look for zippers and tabs with metal rings that you can thread a padlock through.
 Makes sure you label it with your details in case it is lost, but don’t make that information easy to read.
-In other words, use a tag that has a cover, so your info isn’t flapping around for others to read, or use a Super Smart type tag that requires a QR code reader to download your chosen itinerary information.
+In other words, use a tag that has a cover, so your info isn’t flapping around in plain sight, or use a Super Smart type tag that requires a QR code reader to download your chosen itinerary information.